 |The two Johns, Flansburgh and Linnell, choke themselves in this photo by Chris Cuffaro (December 1990).|

 I saved pretty much everything, every insignificant little scrap of paper, from my early days as a fan of the alternative rock duo They Might Be Giants in the 1980s and '90s.
 I have already shared some of that material with you here and here, but there is much more of it in my archives.
-Hence this third (and probably not final) post.
-Hopefully, there is still significant interest among TMBG fans to continue this series.
+Hence this third (and probably final) post.

 Just to show you I was not kidding when I said I saved everything from that era, here is a packing slip that was included with a TMBG baseball cap I ordered in 1992.
 I'm including it here because of the whimsical coffee cup design and to give you some insight into how low-tech TMBG's merch business was in the early '90s.